Spectrum Medical Imaging offers a range of cardiac imaging available at our Alexandria, Bankstown, Bondi Junction, Randwick and Liverpool practices.

 Our practices are equipped with state-of-the-art digital equipment including 1.5T MRI, 3T MRI, The revolution CT scanner with cardiac capability and ultrasound.

 The coronary artery calcium score is a measurement of the amount of calcium in the walls of the arteries that supply your heart muscle, using a special computed tomography (CT) scan of your heart.
 It shows the amount of hardening of the artery wall (a disease called atherosclerosis) that you have.
-It tells you about your risk of a heart attack or stroke (brain attack) in the next five to ten years.
+It tells you about your risk of a heart attack or stroke.

 CT Coronary Angiogram (CTCA)